 About the Project

 The Peel Local Food Literacy in Action project builds on our successful Community Roots project.
 The project provides support to youth, community groups and schools across Peel in learning more about local food systems and launching local food action projects.
 Through this project, we grow organic food and provide urban agriculture training at our Iceland Teaching Garden.
-Field-to-table education and #GrownInMississauga products are created at our Local Food Hub, which includes an on-site demonstration garden and teaching kitchen.
-At the Local Food Hub, community members can enhance their cooking and food literacy skills by participating in food transformation activities, such as preserving garden harvest.
+Field-to-table education and #GrownInMississauga products are created at our Community Hub, which includes an on-site demonstration garden and teaching kitchen.
+At the Community Hub, community members can enhance their cooking and food literacy skills by participating in food transformation activities, such as preserving garden harvest.

 The Peel Local Food Literacy in Action project is generously supported by the Ontario Trillium Foundation.